LucaIsMyName/photos.lucamack.at/web/src/api/README.md

 -   `createDate`: An object containing the photo's creation timestamp.
 -   `name`: The filename of the image.
 -   `urls`: An object containing direct links to the image at different resolutions.
+-   `colorData`: An object containing color data extracted from the image.
 -   `gallery`: The `slug` of the gallery this image belongs to.

 ---